Jollywatt/GeometricAlgebra.jl/docs/src/theory/dualities.md

 ```
 and in odd-dimensional algebras, are identical.

-The metric-independence of the left and right duals mean they are appropriate even for degenerate algebras, since a non-zero multivector always has a non-zero dual, even if its Hodge dual is zero.
+The metric-independence of the left and right duals mean they are useful even in degenerate algebras, since a non-zero multivector always has a non-zero dual even when its Hodge dual is zero.

 ## Dualized products